 We can use Charles' law calculator to solve some thermodynamic problems.
 Let's see how it works:

-2 liters, and it's placed on a beach where the temperature is
+2 liters, and it lies on a beach where the temperature is

-First of all, the Charles' law formula requires the absolute values of temperatures, so that we have to convert them into Kelvin:
+First of all, the Charles' law formula requires the absolute values of temperatures so we have to convert them into Kelvin: